 Another form of this is cracking knuckles – it expresses readiness for action, more often associated with men.

 10. Clasping hands, squeezing hands

 Clasping and squeezing hands together is a self-pacifying gesture.
 A person who does this is uncomfortable, maybe even nervous or fearful.
 He's trying to assure himself, “Everything's going to be alright.”
 A variation of this is rubbing the wrist.

 Clasped hands with interwoven fingers indicate great anxiety and frustration.
 That person is thinking, “Things are going really bad”.
 You better prepare yourself when you spot this.

 Steepling is what you call palms that face each other with just the fingertips touching (the fingers resemble a steeple).
 This is a display of confidence and self-assurance.
 You would see this in a lawyer or chess player who just found a way to wipe out his opponent.

 You don't want to over do it however, as this is a real show of power.

 Certainly sometimes this display can be a show of authority and superiority.
 For example, this is a gesture used by the military and law officials to show assertiveness and take control of a situation.

 13. Hands in pockets

-Even if someone tries to hide what he’s really thinking, his hands can tell you the truth.
+Even if someone tries to hide what he's really thinking, his hand signals can tell you the truth.
 If you are sensitive to the language of his hands, you can make an appropriate course of action and even get a good response.